-- (1) With respect to the quantitative objective of acquiring new product(s) with expected 2013 revenues of \$100 million, the minimum and maximum performance levels would be based on the compensation committee's assessment of the new product deal(s). - (2) With respect to the quantitative objective of advancing our R&D pipeline, the minimum level of achievement would be met if one program was approved by our board of directors, and the maximum level of achievement would be met if two programs were in clinical development or one program was in Phase III development.
+With respect to the quantitative objective of acquiring new product(s) with expected 2013 revenues of \$100 million, the minimum and maximum performance levels would be based on the compensation committee's assessment of the new product deal(s).

 The table below summarizes the weights, targets, actual results, their corresponding multipliers and the resulting bonus pool funding percentage used for the quantitative objectives, with the actual results as adjusted by the compensation committee as reflected in the table below.